plataplomo/hummingbot/workflow/django_fastapi_refactor/05_database_integration.md

 # Database Integration: PostgreSQL + TimescaleDB for Persistence

-## Overview
+## Overview (Updated June 2025)

-This document outlines the database integration strategy that adds persistent storage to CyberDeltaEngine while preserving all existing in-memory state management and business logic.
-The approach uses PostgreSQL with TimescaleDB extension for efficient time-series data storage.
+This document outlines the database integration strategy that adds persistent storage to CyberDeltaEngine while preserving all existing in-memory state management and business logic within the 8-9 week timeline.
+The current system uses file-based persistence for some components but lacks comprehensive historical data storage.
+The approach uses PostgreSQL with TimescaleDB extension for efficient time-series data storage while maintaining compatibility with existing state management and supporting the reduced team structure.

 ## Current State Management Analysis